xaya/xid/doc/rpc.md

 This method can be used to add in the signature for an already-constructed password (e.g. coming from [`getauthmessage`](#getauthmessage)).

 It expects two string arguments, `password` and `signature`.
+The signature should be the raw signature bytes encoded with base64, as they get returned by Xaya Core's signing RPC methods.
-It returns the amended password as string.
+`setauthsignature` returns the amended password as string.

 #### `verifyauth`